Price Rate of Change Indicator

 The calculation of the PROC indicator is very simple and this technical oscillator is in fact very simple in its calculation.

 The ROC oscillator can also be plotted based on percentage terms instead of absolute values.
-For this calculation, the PROC's calculation is:
+For this calculation, the PROC indicator’s calculation is:

 Readers should remember that there is no absolute number that can magically give the right settings.
 Rather, it is important to analyze the behavior of the security in order to use the right or the most appropriate settings for the ROC oscillator.

-The volatility of the price of the asset being analyzed is of course of utmost important.
-Using too small a number can lead to very choppy readings, while using a higher configuration setting could potentially smooth the ROC to the point that signals can be very delayed.
+The volatility of the price of the asset being analyzed is of course of utmost importance.
+Using too small a number can lead to very choppy readings while using a higher configuration setting could potentially smooth the ROC to the point that signals can be very delayed.

 For day traders, it is important to find a balance between the 9 and 14 periods setting for a daily chart.